FAQ on Studying Abroad with Erasmus

 Where do I apply and who decides on the Erasmus places?

 At the University of Hamburg, Erasmus places are offered by your faculty after you have uploaded your online application and all supporting documents to the Mobility Online database.
-Make sure you consult beforehand with your Erasmus coordinator.
+Make sure you consult beforehand with the Erasmus officers in your faculties.

 Can I apply to more than one university?